 As we mentioned, cucumbers grow from a leader stem.
 This is the lifeline of the plant and won’t regrow if cut.
 So, we’ll only prune the shoots coming from that main leader stem.
 Usually, you’ll stick to pruning the base of the plant.
 This keeps it to one leader vine but allows the top to fill out its trellis.

 Next, look for and remove any leaves, vines, or fruit that are severely damaged or showing signs of disease.
 Prune vines that just won’t grow in the right direction as well.
 If the leaves are getting super bushy in one place, thin them out so there’s good air circulation.
-If you’re looking to redirect energy, prune the excess fruit or leaves.
+If you want to redirect energy, prune the excess fruit or leaves.

 Once you’re finished, wash any tools you used and remove fallen debris from the ground.
 When watering, avoid getting the cucumber vines wet so bacteria doesn’t infect the cuts.
 Return to your cucumber vines a few times each summer to spruce them up as needed.